Categories

 United States Sets Its Sights on Brazil

-One of the confirmed international buyers is David Benzikry, CEO of Spring Footwear Corp. in the United States.
-Already working with Brazilian brands, he says this will be his first time at BFSHOW.
-“We import over $50 million in footwear annually and are the largest national footwear distribution network in the United States.
-Brazilian footwear is a blend of fashion, functionality, and emotion,” he says.
-According to him, the company aims to establish new connections at BFSHOW.
-“Tariffs between China and the United States have become a key factor in our search for new partners in Brazil,” he points out.
+One of the confirmed international buyers is David Benzikry, CEO of Spring Footwear Corp., from the United States.
+Already working with Brazilian brands, he says this will be his first time attending BFSHOW.
+“We import more than US$50 million in footwear annually and are the largest national footwear distribution chain in the U.S. Brazilian footwear is a blend of fashion, functionality, and feeling,” he says.
+According to Benzikry, the company plans to establish new contacts at BFSHOW.
+“The tariffs between China and the U.S. are playing a key role in driving our search for new partners in Brazil,” he adds.

 Summer Appeal in Spain